-To understand the best approach to controlling clothes moth damage, please read our 5 Steps to Moth Control.
+To understand the best approach to controlling clothes moth damage, please read our 10 Steps To Clothes Moth Prevention.

 Moth-Prevention.com offers you the Proven Range for Clothes Moth Control.
 We've worked closely with our Suppliers to bring you a focused range of products that will focus on getting rid of moths in your home, and backed by our 100% Satisfaction Guarantee.

 Signs of carpet moths may be in terms of damage to rugs and carpets, or the moths themselves, probably most likely at the larvae stage.